-HITECH (Health Information Technology for Economic and Clinical Health Act) was passed into law in 2009.
-The goal for HITECH is to strengthen the civil and criminal enforcement of already existing HIPAA regulations that require health organizations and their business partners to report data breaches.
-HITECH also increases the penalties for security violations, and implements new rules for tracking and disclosing patient information breaches.
+The slightly newer HITECH (Health Information Technology for Economic and Clinical Health Act)adds heft to civil and criminal enforcement of regulations that already exist under HIPAA that require health organizations and their business partners to report data breaches.
+It also increases the penalties for security violations.

 Data Breach Notification